-12 Are there limitations on the individuals or groups eligible to receive the compensation?
+Are there limitations on the individuals or groups eligible to receive the compensation?
 Are there aspects of the arrangement that can only be extended to certain groups of employees?

 Executive compensation is governed by the Companies Act, and employee salary is governed mainly by the Labour Standards Act and Labour Contract Act, which provide stricter rules to protect employees.
-Thus, there are several limitations regarding employee salary (see question 8), which are not applicable to executive compensation.
+Thus, there are several limitations regarding employee salary, which are not applicable to executive compensation.